Why Is Anything Conscious?: Relevance Realisation Through Causal Learning

 When an embodied organism learns a policy, it learns a relevant interpretation of that information, labelling it through behaviour.
 To efficiently adapt, an organism must correctly anticipate valence, which means correctly identifying what causes valence.

-All organisms (see definition 6) must have preferences, because they will make some decisions and not others.
-Behaviour implies policies, and every policy implies tasks, so we can define preferences as an binary relation over tasks.
+All organisms must have preferences, meaning some futures are better for them than others.
+Formally, we model an organism as an embodied learner defined by an embodied vocabulary, a viability task, and a preference ordering over tasks.
+The full tuple definition is in the ESM.
+Behaviour implies policies, and every policy implies tasks, so preferences can be formalised as a binary relation over tasks.

-Natural selection favours adaptability, hence it prefers organisms that optimise for weak policies, which we call \textbf{weak policy optimisation} (w-maxing).
+Natural selection favours adaptability, hence it prefers organisms that optimise for weak \textit{correct} policies, which is referred to elsewhere as \textbf{weakness maximisation} (w-maxing) \cite{bennett2025b}.
 By constructing fit policies, an organism divides the world into relevant objects and properties.
 A weaker policy implies all more specific versions of itself, meaning those that more tightly constrain outputs by having a smaller extension.
 Hence policy learning implies a lattice of policies that vary in weakness.
 Every fit policy would be a ``causal identity'' for something relevant, for example a specific object like ``this coffee'' or a weaker and more general concept like ``all coffee''.

-Organisms interact when they ``affect'' one another (see definition 9) in the causal or physical rather than psychological sense of the word.
-Now, Artificial Intelligence (AI) and machine learning \cite{russell2005ai,bishop2006,sutton2018,goertzel2014} are concerned with engineering adaptive agents.
+Organisms interact when they can affect one another in the causal or physical rather than psychological sense of the word.
+Here affect means one organism's interventions can change the other organism's inputs, hence changing which outputs are viable.
+The formal definition we use is in the ESM.
+Now, AI and machine learning \cite{russell2005ai,bishop2006,sutton2018,goertzel2014} are concerned with engineering adaptive agents.
 In that context, causality has become a mainstream topic of research.
 Causal learning is demonstrably necessary to thrive in an interactive setting \cite{pearl2018,richens2024robust}.
 Where the causal graph is known in advance (for example if measuring the efficacy of medical interventions), this issue could be resolved using causal language \cite{pearl2009} to represent an intervention \textit{from outside} the system the graph describes.